Sportsocke522/InkwellKeeper/Readme.md

 - Ability to see which friends own specific cards (for potential trades)
 - Self-hosted solution with Docker-based deployment
 - Available in **English, German, and Spanish**
+- **Card Scanner (Beta)** – Use a camera or webcam and a 3D-printed mount to quickly scan and add cards via AI recognition

 ## Disclaimer
 This project is currently in a very early stage (v0.1).
 Feature requests and bug reports are highly welcome!
 Please submit issues on GitHub if you encounter any problems or have suggestions.